 For every day in Bhutan, I had a jam-packed schedule in order to make the most of my time.
 This almost always involved a long walk or a hike of sorts so I preferred to wear soft-shell trousers for every day on my trip (I packed two pairs).

 These soft-shell trousers were incredibly comfy and perfectly suited for hiking since they were weather resistant.
 Depending on your personal preference, you could also just opt for a lower cost pair of track pants.

 3 in 1 Interchangeable Jacket

 I was incredibly happy with this purchase and if you are heading to Bhutan in Autumn or Winter then I’d say that this is an especially worthwhile investment.

 The jacket is essentially two fixed together – the outer layer was a waterproof, windproof hooded outer jacket, and the inner layer is a warm fleece jacket.
-The two come affixed but a second set of zips inside the jacket makes it easy to unzip and separate them.
+The two come affixed but the second set of zips inside the jacket makes it easy to unzip and separate them.

 This jacket was perfect for travelling in Bhutan since it suited the ever-changing climates.
 In the mornings, I’d wear the two affixed together, and in the day time, I’d remove the outer layer (unless it rained) and keep the fleece jacket on.
 I also packed a separate lightweight outdoor jacket.

 Long-Sleeved Shirts (x3)